Updated: Jul 12

 We must emphasize that each winery in Valle de Guadalupe has its own charm and specialty, whether it is a commercial wine or not.
 But in the consumers POV, how can we choose which winery to visit, boutique experience or commercial?
 We know this is a hard question for some of you.
 We want to explain as best as we know the main difference between commercial wine and boutique wine.

 There are three fundamental aspects that identify boutique wineries as "boutique-y": 1. the cultivation or harvest and care of the grapes, 2. the process of creation, elaboration, and production of the grape, and 3. is considered by the amount of wine produced and distributed per year.
 Unlike commercial wines, a boutique wine is treated 100% hand-treated from the planting, watering, cleaning, picking, to bottling and labeling of each bottle.
 Every bottle is individually treated and kept up to our high standards.
 It's the attention to detail, as we have learned, is what keep our #errefans engaged with our story and drinking o

 Viñas de la ERRE opening the summer of June 2013.

-Even though each wine-lover is attracted to different aspects of the wine they drink, certified wine tasters classify each boutique winery by their signature wine.
-We are know for our red blends, all having the common denominator of Cabernet Sauvignon.
+Even though each wine-lover is attracted to different aspects of the wine they drink, certified wine tasters classify each boutique winery by its signature wine.
+We are known for our red blends, all having the common denominator of Cabernet Sauvignon.
 This brings us to the next point, to introduce once again our enologist at Viñas de la ERRE, Rogelio Morales, who has been working with us in the meticulous process of creation for each and every estate wine.